European Chemical Industry News & Insights

 At a glance

-Sumitomo Corporation, through its UK subsidiary Summit Energy Evolution Limited, is investing £59.6 million in a CO2 transport pipeline as part of the Peak Cluster Carbon Capture project.
-This initiative aims to capture CO2 from four plants in the Peak District, which produce 40% of the UK's cement and lime.
-The project supports the decarbonization of these hard-to-abate industries, crucial for sectors like construction and manufacturing.
+Sumitomo Corporation, through its UK subsidiary Summit Energy Evolution Limited (SEEL), is investing in a CO2 transport pipeline as part of the Peak Cluster Carbon Capture project.
+This initiative aims to decarbonize the UK cement and lime industry, which accounts for 40% of the country's production in these sectors.

 Decarbonization Impact